dmdwns67/PuppyScanner/README.md

 # A Manual Scanner for the Language, Puppy #

-This repository is the first homework for 2018-1 Compiler Theory class.
+This is the first homework for 2018-1 Compiler Theory class.

 It consists of:
-1. java files
+1. java files <br>
  : It includes puppy.java and Scanner.java which are java files for executing the program.
-2. sample files
+2. sample files <br>
  : It includes Sample1.puppy ~ Sample4.puppy which are sample files for testing.

 ---------------------
+## The language, Puppy ##
+1. User-defined identifier starts with an alphabet letter followed by alphabet or number.
+2. The program is case-sensitive.
+3. Comments are delimited by a pair of {, and }.
+4. The assignment is '='.
+5. The keywords (reserved words) are marked with yellow in sample programs.

 ## How to compile ##
 <br>*Before start compiling, be aware that it works with Linux*